qwc-services/qwc-feature-info-service/README.md

 * `geometry`: Feature geometry as WKT (if present)
 * `layer`: Layer name

-To automatically detect hyperlinks in values and replace them as HTML links the following helper can be used in the template:
+To automatically detect hyperlinks in values and replace them as HTML links as well as transform image URLs to inline images the following helper can be used in the template:

     render_value(value)